ggjersund/ZyteFramework/README.md

 # Zyte Framework

-Originaly built back in 2016-2017 whenever I was learning more about APIs and the usage of JWT.
+Ultra-light PHP web framework originaly built back in 2016-2017 whenever I was learning more about APIs and the usage of JWT as part of my earlier job.
+Was intending to continue working on it as a alternative to Slim framework for PHP, but the project was quit after I started working with Python and Django.

-### Written in:
-- PHP

-### Software suggestions:
-- AMPPS web server - Works for Mac, Windows and Linux(?)
-- Atom.io